 During the first stage of detox, users can expect to have difficulty concentrating, and may feel restless, incapable of sexual arousal, all the while experiencing exhaustion, anxiety and depression, and disturbing dreams that make sleep challenging.
 Cravings for cocaine can also be intense during this timeframe, and the chance for relapse is often high.

 Inpatient and outpatient rehab programs have the same goal: to provide a structured and positive environment in which cocaine-dependent people can safely experience withdrawal while developing healthy habits that propel them into a sober life.

-Inpatient treatment is recommended for heavy users who may experience intense withdrawal symptoms.
-The psychological difficulty of the detox period can, in some case, motivate self-harm or relapse.
+Inpatient substance abuse treatment is recommended for heavy users who may experience intense withdrawal symptoms.
+The psychological difficulty of the detox period can, in some cases, motivate self-harm or relapse.
 By surrounding users with comprehensive, 24-hour support, they have a higher chance of cocaine addiction recovery and can develop a support system that ushers them into a healthy life post-treatment.